10 Things to Get Rid of in Your Bathroom Right Now

 De-clutter your bathroom

 Admit it, your bathroom is probably home to a couple of things it shouldn’t be—from things you simply don’t use to expired bath products, read on to find out which items you should toss from your bathroom ASAP.

 Things you never use

 “Have an honest conversation with yourself.
 If you haven’t used it in a year, just get rid of the product, or pass it along to a friend,” said Annie Draddy, Organizer and Co-Founder of Henry and Higby.
 To clear space and stay organized, throw away all of the sample products that you never use or hair products and lotions that you tried by didn’t like.
-Here’s how to get rid of junk without feeling guilty about it.
+Learn the habits that naturally clutter-free people do every day.

 Your dirty laundry

 Look through your cabinets and drawers for products that have a short shelf life.
 Common items include sunscreen, medicine, nail polish, lipstick, and makeup (especially eye makeup).
 Also, make sure to replace items that collect germs and get worn out easily such as loofahs and your toothbrush.
-Know these other products that you should be replacing more often than you probably are.
+Watch out for some of these ways you might be cleaning your bathroom wrong.